 The City tries to balance real parking needs and avoid unnecessary parking requirements.
 Parking requirements vary by residential type, lot size, and the particular short-term vehicle storage needs associated with different types of development, as shown in Table E-4.
 On-site, well-designed parking is an important aspect of quality of life and property valuation in Oxnard.
 Several older neighborhoods experience parking shortages because older residential units do not have adequate space for off-street parking.
 This issue has been repeatedly raised by the public at City Council meetings.
 Additionally, State legislation overrides local residential parking requirements.
+Multifamily projects receive further parking reductions (no visitor spaces required) with a state density bonus, which is applicable to most multifamily development as they are subject to the City's inclusionary housing requirement of providing 10 percent lower income units.
 Oftentimes in these areas, the problem of parking is also an issue of multiple families living in one single-family unit or in the garage.
 When homes become overcrowded, as is prevalent in Oxnard, parking may be impacted.
 According to the 2018 American Community Survey (ACS), approximately 18 percent of households in Oxnard were considered overcrowded, with more than one person per room.

 The 2013 Latinos Unidos v.
 Napa County First Appellate District ruling and subsequent California Department of Housing and Community Development (HCD) opinion letter requires counting of affordable units under a local inclusionary ordinance to also count toward qualifying for the state density bonus (Government Code Section 65915 et seq.).
 This ruling supersedes City parking requirements, as any project over 10 units is subject to the City's 10 percent inclusionary requirement, which then automatically earns a 20-percent State density bonus, reduced parking requirements per State density bonus law, and entitlement to one or more development standard concessions.
+This is the situation with nearly every multifamily project in the City.
 The City revised the City's density bonus regulations via Ordinance 2912 in 2016 to account for this unexpected reduction in parking that would likely impact neighborhoods with guest parking if a project were built with only State-required parking.
-To date, the developers of all residential projects have included some guest parking or other parking alternatives in recognition of the need by their residents.
+To date, the developers of all residential projects have included some quest parking or other parking alternatives in recognition of the need by their residents.
 Based on the above, the garage requirements for multifamily housing included in Table E-4 are not a constraint to multifamily development in the City.